-The Career Development & Alumni Relations Office offers a variety of work programs and career services to assist students in obtaining successful "Best Fit Employment" throughout their academic and professional careers.
+The Career Development Office offers a variety of work programs and career services to assist students in obtaining successful "Best Fit Employment" throughout their academic and professional careers.

-Programs include an annual Career Conference held every fall, which is a mandatory event for the entire student body, as well as part-time and summer job fairs.
+Programs include an annual Career Conference which is a mandatory event for the entire student body, as well as a parttime job fair in the fall.